Use Origin Trials in Microsoft Edge

 Developers may use Origin Trials to try out experimental APIs on live sites for a limited period of time.
 When using Origin Trials, users of Microsoft Edge that visit your site may run code that uses experimental APIs.
 To access the experimental APIs on each user machine, you do not need to go to

 edge://flags and turn on feature flags.
-For more information, see experimental APIs.
+For more information, navigate to experimental APIs.
 Additionally, you may provide feedback on the design of the API, your use cases, or your experience using the APIs to browser engineers and the web standard community.

 Get started using Origin Trials

-For more information about the experimental APIs available in Microsoft Edge, see Microsoft Edge Origin Trials Developer Console.
+For more information about the experimental APIs available in Microsoft Edge, navigate to Microsoft Edge Origin Trials Developer Console.
 Ensure that you review the minimum version requirements for Microsoft Edge, and the trial end date to assess suitability of using the experimental APIs on your website.

 An experiment may end earlier than planned if any of the following situations occur.